mort-sh/docs/documentation/SvelteKit.md

 Vercel supports [Incremental Static Regeneration](https://vercel.com/docs/incremental-static-regeneration) (ISR), which provides the performance and cost advantages of prerendered content with the flexibility of dynamically rendered content.

-> Use ISR only on routes where every visitor should see the same content (much like when you prerender).
+> [!NOTE] Use ISR only on routes where every visitor should see the same content (much like when you prerender).
 If there's anything user-specific happening (like session cookies), they should happen on the client via JavaScript only to not leak sensitive information across visits

 To add ISR to a route, include the `isr` property in your `config` object: